punkish/map-data-workshop/README.md

 # map-data-workshop

 A workshop leading up to [epiSTEME 6](http://episteme6.hbcse.tifr.res.in/) in Mumbai

-## Objectives
+## Goal

 This workshop will provide an overview of the current state of mapping technologies, teach the basics of data collection, management, and dissemination including building databases, APIs, and applications for education and citizen science.
-Additionally, by fully understanding what makes today's applications do their magic, the attendees will also learn about the legal hurdles that have to be overcome to access and reuse data, and the steps they can take to minimize or eliminate such hurdles.
+Additionally, by fully understanding what makes today’s applications do their magic, the attendees will also learn about the sociocultural and legal issues that are important in determining who can access and reuse data, and the steps that will minimize or eliminate hurdles.

 ## Learner Level

 This is a hands-on intermediate-to-advanced workshop to learn how to create map-based data analysis and visualization applications.
 It will introduce and take you through advanced concepts in data acquisition, management and use, and also legal aspects (open source vs. proprietary), but we don't want to classify the workshop as *advanced* because the apps you will build will not be suitable for launching a company and becoming a millionaire.
 However, you will certainly learn enough to build your own apps for **education** and **citizen science** purposes.

 ## Prerequisites

 #### Participants

-+ Have own laptop with ````nodejs````, ````npm````, and a code editor of your choice installed (and XCode, if you have a Mac)
++ Have own laptop with `nodejs`, `npm`, and a code editor of your choice installed (if you have a Mac, you need to have Xcode installed)
 + Familiarity with Unix-style commands
 + Working knowledge of JavaScript, server-side a plus
 + Knowledge of HTML and CSS
 + Desire to build open source web mapping applications

 #### Presenters

 + A way to distribute workshop resources sans internet
 + A list of necessary materials and resources
 + Web based slides, when applicable

-## Goal
+## Objective

-Our goal is to not just teach you about the technology and workflow but also the associated legal issues, and in that process, hopefully help you appreciate why being open and collaborating with others is very important when working on the web.
+Our objective is to not just teach you about the technology and workflow but also the associated sociocultural and legal issues, and in that process, hopefully help you appreciate why choosing the right license, being open, and collaborating with others is very important when working on the web.
 By the end of the workshop, participants should:

 + Understand how to create an interactive map from various data sources
-+ Be familiar with the legal issues surrounding data acquisition, manipulation, and use
-+ Know how to choose a license
 + Be able to debug a web mapping application
-+ Work collaboratively on coding projects
 + Know how to choose a data dissemination method
 + Be able to conceptualize a full stack web application
++ Work collaboratively on coding projects
++ Know how to choose a license
++ Become familiar with the legal issues surrounding data acquisition, manipulation, and use

 ## Duration